-RECIPE IDEA: Gluten Free Banana Almond Cake Made Upside Down
+Gluten Free Banana Almond Cake is a terrific breakfast cake.

-Eat is warm or room temperature, and try to not eat the whole thing in one sitting.
+Eat it warm or room temperature, and try to not eat the whole thing in one sitting.
 I know you’re gonna wanna eat this!

 - 2 eggs